 Property tax refers to the annual amount paid by a property owner to the local government or the municipal corporation of his/her area.
 Property tax is a kind of direct tax levied directly on properties such as real estate property, shop, house, office building, rented properties and land.

-Mumbai Property Tax
+BMC Property Tax

 Property tax is charged in Mumbai based on the construction of a property, its location, age of construction and carpet area.
 The Brihanmumbai Municipal Corporation (BMC) receives nearly Rs.
 3,000 crore as profits by collecting property tax from its residents.
 Earlier, built up area of a property was considered as one of the key component of measuring property value in Mumbai.
 But, recently, the Brihanmumbai Municipal Corporation revised the parameter of calculating property tax and includes carpet area as one of the key components of calculating your property tax.
 This new initiative taken the Brihanmumbai Municipal Corporation is expected to increase the property tax collection in Mumbai by 14.5% in 2015-16 form it previous estimation of 27%.
 This new rule will remain effective for the coming next five years with effect from 1st April, 2015.
 As per the new tax rules, there will be a 40% increase in property tax rates in Mumbai, both on residential properties having less than 500 square feet and constructed before 31st March, 2015 as well as on commercial properties.

-Property Tax in India:
+Property Tax in India

 In India, property tax in India is collected by the local municipal authority.
 The municipal corporation of a particular area imposes property tax on the property owner by assessing the total value of his/her property.
 Property tax collected in India is used for maintaining and supporting basic civic services such as construction of schools and libraries, repairing roads, improving sanitation, emergency services, transportation, parks and various other recreational activities.
 The municipal corporation can collect this tax either annually or semi-annually from property owners.
 Property tax in India is assessed and collected based on factors such as the area of a property, its size, location, construction details etc. However, vacant properties and central government properties are exempted from paying property tax in India.